-Selection Methodology for Removing Persons on the DDRR
+Waiver Selection Methodology for Persons on the DDRR

-SDS conducts monthly "draws" from the list of the 20 highest scoring individuals.
-Selected individuals are notified via certified mail of the opportunity to possibly utilize HCB waiver services.
+SDS conducts average monthly "draws" from the list of the 4 highest scoring individuals.
+Per approved waiver application 50 individuals a year are "drawn" from the registry.
+The Selected individuals are notified via certified mail of the opportunity to possibly utilize HCB waiver services.
 This notice includes information about the Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) Level of Care (LOC) process.

 If an individual is approved for Medicaid waiver supports any funds they might have previously been utilizing to purchase services are reallocated.
-To insures that all people in need of care in

-Alaska have access to needed supports the SDS Grants Unit works closely with DD Community Grantee Agencies to quickly redistribute funds.
+To ensure that all people in need of care in Alaska have access to needed supports the SDS Grants Unit works closely with DD Community Grantee Agencies to quickly redistribute funds.